Things to Do in Carpinteria: California’s Secret Beach Town

 This is a nice farmers market about a block long with produce, flowers, jewelry and art.
 It’s held every Thursday from 2:30-5:30PM.

-Please let me know in the comments if you have any recommendations for other fun Carpinteria ideas!
+Happy planning, and let me know in the comments if you fall for Carpinteria too.